AnoushkaTripathi/NIELIT-INTERNSHIP-ON-HLS-PROGRAMMING/README.md

 ### Tree Construction

 This module constructs the Huffman tree based on the symbol frequencies.
 It uses a priority queue to ensure that the tree is built correctly.

+The Huffman tree construction involves creating a binary tree where each leaf node represents a symbol, and the path from the root to the leaf determines the symbol's codeword.
+The priority queue is used to build the tree efficiently, ensuring that nodes with lower frequencies are combined first.

+Input: A histogram array of symbol frequencies.

+Output: A Huffman tree where each node contains a symbol and its frequency.

+Steps:

+Initialize a priority queue and insert all non-zero frequency symbols as leaf nodes.
+Extract the two nodes with the smallest frequencies from the queue, combine them into a new node, and insert the new node back into the queue.
+Repeat until there is only one node left in the queue, which will be the root of the Huffman tree.

 **Code Snippet:**
 ```cpp